 In the Korean: Background Language ATAR course, students are required to further develop their knowledge and understanding of the structure of Korean.
 Students will need to use Korean at a sophisticated level, with a wide range of vocabulary, and a depth and breadth of language use, particularly to accommodate the language necessary for communication within and about the topics.

-Intercultural understandings
+Intercultural understanding

-Intercultural understandings involve developing knowledge, awareness and understanding of one’s own culture/s and language/s, as well as that of the Korean-speaking world.
-The study of the perspectives and topics, text types and styles of writing and linguistic resources will enable the development of intercultural understandings which enhance the ability to communicate, interact and negotiate within and across languages and cultures, and understand oneself and others.
+Intercultural understanding involve developing knowledge, awareness and understanding of one’s own culture/s and language/s, as well as those of the Korean-speaking world.
+The study of the perspectives and topics, text types and styles of writing, and linguistic resources will enable the development of intercultural understandings which enhances the ability to communicate, interact and negotiate within and across languages and cultures, and understand oneself and others.

 The development of intercultural competence can be described as moving from a stage where students are not aware of, or do not understand or practise, cultural norms, to one where cultural practices are so internalised that the student no longer notices them.
 Students with a background in the Korean language and/or culture already have experience in negotiating between that culture and language and their Australian cultural identity.
 The Korean: Background Language ATAR course provides opportunities for these students to reflect on and analyse cultural practices and norms in an ongoing process of interpretation, self-reflection, comparison and negotiation, and to enable them to learn more about, better understand, and eventually move between their cultures and languages.